THE CIRCLE TRAIL

 The snow is slowly retreating from the mountains above Santa Fe, although winter never gives up without a fight in the Rocky Mountains.
-There was a dazzling new coat of white on the high peaks only a few days ago, revealed the morning after a chilly and unwelcome flurry down here in town last week.
 But the spring runoff is in full force, the authorities are letting water out of the reservoirs into the little Santa Fe River, which is burbling happily across the street from the Inn, and the aspen and river birches are confident enough to put out fuzzy tassels in the lower reaches of the forested canyons that lead you into the Santa Fe Range.

 And believe me: you can get a memorable sunburn hiking this time of year.
 Don’t forget the sunblock!